coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

    Alternatively, you can let our [AGENT](https://notebooklm.google.com/notebook/75840a00-78f8-454d-ad4d-9ac27ae4cf48) ask YOU questions about your system and threat model for you.
 Use this prompt: "Can you look at the risk analysis section and ask me in a few iterations the relevant questions from that section about my AI system, to determine what threats apply to my system, according to the AI Exchange, and give me the permalinks of those threats as hyperlinks to click on?"
 - **Learn AI security**:
   - Step 1: First study the brief [AI security essentials](/go/essentials/) for the **big picture**.
-  - Step 2: **Select** the threats that are relevant to your practice, by looking at [risk analysis](/go/riskanalysis/) - or let AI interview you to find out (see above), or skip this step if you want to learn the complete threat picture.
+  - Step 2: **Select** the threats that are relevant to your practice, by looking at [threat modeling](/go/threatmodel/) - or let AI interview you to find out (see above), or skip this step if you want to learn the complete threat picture.
   - Step 3: If you're involved in **Agentic AI**, see the brief discussion of how [agentic threats](/go/agenticaithreats/) are covered.
   - Step 4: If you run a **ready-made model**, have a look at the [threat model on ready-made models](/go/readymademodel/).
   - Step 5: See your **threats** in their context ** in the [AI threat model](/go/threatsoverview/) and the [AI security matrix](/go/aisecuritymatrix).